-The faculty believes that the purpose of graduate education is to prepare the nurse for leadership roles in nursing.
-The program further develops expertise that increases accountability, proficiency, and leadership.
+The faculty believes that the purpose of graduate education is to prepare the nurse for leadership roles and specialization in nursing.
+The program further develops expertise in advanced nursing practice that demands increased accountability, proficiency, and leadership.
 The MSN degree builds upon baccalaureate education, further developing intellectual skills in critical thinking, problem solving, and ethical decision-making.
 Students are engaged in the application of theory, research and evidenced-based nursing practice.